-The authors acknowledge the crew of R.V.
-Alpha Crucis and participants of research cruises Mudbelts I and II and Talude I and II for helping during the sampling surveys.
-This work is a contribution to the Grupo de Investigación en Ciencia y Tecnología Marina (CINCYTEMA) as well as to the MOU between the Oceanographic Institute of University of São Paulo (Brazil) and the Facultad de Ciencias of the Universidad de La Republica (Uruguay), institutions to whom the authors are indebted.
+Acknowledgements.
+The authors acknowledge the crew of R/V Alpha Crucis and participants of the research cruises Mudbelts I and II as well as Talude I and II for helping during the sampling surveys.
+This work is a contribution to the Grupo de Investigación en Ciencia y Tecnología Marina (CINCYTEMA) and to the MOU between the Oceanographic Institute of University of São Paulo (Brazil) and the Facultad de Ciencias of the Universidad de La Republica (Uruguay), which are institutions to whom the authors are indebted.